Arizona Water Quality at a Glance

 Report Water Quality Issues

-Contact your local water utility immediately for taste, odor, or color concerns.
-Report suspected contamination to ADEQ for investigation and follow-up through their environmental complaint process.
+Contact your local water utility for sudden taste, odor, or discoloration changes.
+If you suspect contamination (especially for a private well), request professional testing and report concerns through Arizona’s environmental complaint channels when appropriate.

 Embrace Desert Living